Grantee Handbook for the Alcohol Policing Partnership (APP) Program.

-- ABC receives proposals
+- ABC receives RFP.

-- ABC pre-screens proposals for eligibility
+- ABC pre-screens RFP for eligibility.

-- Selection committee reads and scores proposals
+- Selection committee reads and scores RFP.

-- Selection committee submits selection recommendations to the ABC Director
+- Selection committee submits selection recommendations to the ABC Director.

-- ABC Director makes final funding decision
+- ABC Director makes final decision.

-- ABC sends selection notification letter to all applicants, successful and unsuccessful
+- ABC sends selection notification letter to all applicants, successful and unsuccessful.

 Project Director Responsibility